 Omnichannel shopping and headless commerce

-How do e-commerce stores adapt to deliver top-notch digital solutions matching the growing consumer needs?
-The answer is headless commerce – an idea that provides nearly unlimited flexibility, dynamics and independence to e-commerce businesses.
+How do eCommerce stores adapt to deliver top-notch digital solutions matching the growing consumer needs?
+The answer is headless eCommerce – an idea that provides nearly unlimited flexibility, dynamics and independence to e-commerce businesses.

 Headless commerce explained